Controlled objects in left-exact $\infty$-categories and the Novikov conjecture: Constructing coarse homology theories

 Let $\ev\colon \Fun(BG,\bM)\to \bM$ denote the evaluation functor (see \eqref{werwregfwreggregwrweggwergwerg}).
 For $P$ in $\Fun(BG,\bP)$ write $E_{P,G}$ for the specialisation of $E_{G}$ at $P$.
 The functor $E_{P,G}$ inherits various coarse properties from $E(-,\ev(P))$.

-Recall \cref{rgiherogiergregreg} of the notion of coarse invariance. \begin{lem} If $E(-,\ev(P))$ is coarsely invariant, then $E_{P,G}$ is coarsely invariant. \end{lem} \begin{proof} Let $X$ be in $G\BC$.
-We must show that the projection induces an equivalence
+Recall \cref{rgiherogiergregreg} of the notion of coarse invariance. \begin{lem} If $E(-,\ev(P))$ is coarsely invariant, then $E_{P,G}$ is coarsely invariant. \end{lem} \begin{proof} Let $X$ be {a $G$-bornological coarse space}.
+We must show that the projection